Almorisson/Blog-Symf/README.md

 # Blog-Symf
-A blog site made in Symfony
+A blog website made in Symfony